zth/rescript-relay/rescript-relay-documentation/docs/enums.md

 This can be really handy when working with URL parameters, storage, or any other place where you need to go back and forth between your enum and strings.

+## Types for all enums in the schema

+All enums in your schema will have types emitted into the global `RelaySchemaAssets_graphql.res` file.
+This is handy if you want to use your enums elsewhere in your application, without necessarily being in a specific Relay context where you've selected that particular enum.

 ## Wrapping up

 Now you know all about enums in RescriptRelay!